youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 1. On the Raspberry Pi there are only 4 hardware PWM pins and 2 channels.
 There are 2 pins per channel.
 This reduces the number of effective hardware PWM pins to 2.
 2. Care must be taken when specifying the Clock Frequency or Clock Divisor.
 The acceptable range for PWM Clock frequency is 4688Hz to 9.6Mhz.
 3. Range determines both the frequency at the GPIO pin and the resolution of the signal to a device like an LED or motor.
-The first is significant because at lower pin frequencies the on/off states of the pin become very apparent, as in a blinking LED light.
+The first, frequency, is significant because at lower pin frequencies the on/off states of the pin become very apparent, as in a blinking LED light.
 The second, resolution, is important because it defines how fine grained the control of the device will be.
 For example, at low resolutions there are only a limited set of LED brightnesses that can be chosen and the differences are very apparent.
-At higher resolutions the range of brightness supported is much smoother and LED will change brightness in a much smoother, and less apparent, manner.
+At higher resolutions small changes in pulse width will result in a very small, hardly discernable, change in brightness.
+This is important when implementing something like a dimmer where the change in brightness from off to fully on should not change in large, discernable steps of brightness.
+I.e., a smoother transition through the range is desired.
 4. For higher resolutions (Range) a higher PWM clock frequency should be chosen.
 This ensures that the GPIO pin frequency won't drop too low, e.g., below the 60Hz frequency needed to avoid a flickering LED light.
 5. At higher GPIO pin frequencies (e.g., above 60Hz) changing the pulse width will cause the LED to appear dimmer or brighter.
 6. At lower GPIO pin frequencies (e.g., below 60Hz, and especially below 10Hz) pulse width can be used to cause obvious pulsing, as in a blinking LED light.
 The length of time the light is on is directly proportional to the pulse width.
 7. Choice of PWM mode also impacts the "smoothness" of the signal.
 Even at low GPIO frequencies, which would normally cause an LED to blink, balanced mode will reduce that effect, often to the point of rendering it unnoticable.
 8. PWM type (software vs. hardware) can affect the consistency of the period of a PWM signal to the point that even above 60Hz an LED might noticably flicker.
 It can also result in an inordinate amount of CPU load needed to support the desired clock rate.
 9. Software PWM can be used, but the resulting signal can be too ragged to be used in some devices.
 10. Setting a range that is greater than the PWM Clock frequency may seem odd, but it can be used effectively to create a low frequency, pulsing signal that can be used for, among other things, causing an LED to blink.

 ## Summary